-"Yes, please.
-We're looking for this bar called Sully's but we're new to the Denver area and we were wondering if you could show us where it is?”
-The friendly guy asked.
+"Yes, please," the friendly guy said.
+"We're looking for this bar called Sully's, but we're new to Denver, and we were wondering if you could show us where it is?"

 "Actually, we're heading that way.
 You can just follow us!"
 Vivienne chirped.

 The nice one laughed.
-"None taken.
-But if it helps, my name's Dylan.
+"None taken, but if it helps, my name's Dylan.
 This is Chad."

 "It doesn't but nice to know your names."

 The four of us began walking down the street.
 Dylan walked next to me, Chad walked next to Vivienne.
-He didn't talk much which was rather nerve-wracking.
+He didn't talk much, which was nerve-wracking.
 He was way too quiet.

-"So are you two headed home?"
+"So, are you two headed home?"
 Dylan queried.

-“Just visiting.
-We’re here on business.
+"Unfortunately, we're just here on business.
 I'd love to live in a place as beautiful as this.
 It's not a very long trip.
 Once we get what we came for, we're heading back.
 We're supposed to get it tonight."Once we get what we came for?
 The hell does that mean?
 I thought suspiciously.

 "Is that why you're going to-" Her sentence was cut short as she collapsed to the ground.

 "Vivienne!"
 I exclaimed, dropping to my knees.
-My friend had passed out completely.
-I frantically patted her cheeks, trying to get her to come to, when I saw the syringe peeking out of Chad's pocket.
-His phone in his front pocket was sticking out ever so slightly but it was enough for me to see the reflection of Dylan behind me with a syringe of his own going straight for my neck.
+She'd passed out cold.
+I frantically patted her cheeks, trying to get her to come to when I saw the syringe peeking out of Chad's pocket.
+His phone in his front pocket was sticking out ever so slightly, but it was enough for me to see the reflection of Dylan behind me with a syringe of his own going straight for my neck.

 When I stood up, Chad held Vivienne in his arms, staring in disdain at Dylan as he said impatiently, "Could you please hurry up and grab her?
 We have a schedule to keep here."

 "You try getting kicked in the shin by her.
 It doesn't feel nice," Dylan

 "Are you both high?"
-I demanded.
+I demanded, garnering their attention.